Fragments stitched together.

 Studio Niemand

-Based in St. Helena Bay on South Africa’s West Coast, Jackie Niemand is an emerging artist working in monochrome and mixed media.
+Based in St. Helena Bay on South Africa’s West Coast and working under the name Studio Niemand, Jackie Niemand is a conceptual artist mostly working in monochrome mixed media.

 LATEST SERIES: